mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

     even.
 As you can see, the window gives feedback on how much fps the imported animation would be with the currently given step.

-Press OK, and your animation should be imported as a new layer.
+Press :guilabel:`OK`, and your animation should be imported as a new layer.

 .. image:: /images/en/Animation_import_done.png